 Rose Gums Wilderness Retreat is uniquely situated beside the World Heritage listed Wooroonooran National Park.
 As Rose Gums itself has 230 acres of private tropical forests, the retreat offers its guests an unforgettable bush experience.
 There is a unique mix of endangered wet sclerophyll and rainforest which makes for a large diversity in the plant & animal life.

-Wildlife Viewing is held every morning at 8am, for 30 minutes.
+FREE Wildlife Viewing is held every morning at 8am, for 30 minutes.
 During this time, you will see the smallest and most primitive kangaroo in the world, the musky rat-kangaroo, and also the colourful parrots, the King Parrot and Rainbow Lorikeet.
 Listen to a talk on the evolution of parrots and kangaroos in Australia.
-Adults $10 Children $5 (under 16 years)
+Bookings essential.
+Limited numbers.

 - Platypus inhabit our large rainforest creeks and are often seen.
 This unique Australian animal lays eggs in burrows beside the creek and also feeds the babies milk.
 This very unusual animal is part of the family of monotremes, like the echidna.